 Section 3.
 Definitions.

-3.1.
-Public Record.
+3.1 Public Record.
 A “public record” includes any writing containing information relating to the conduct of the affairs of the District or the performance of any governmental or proprietary function prepared, owned, used, or retained by the District regardless of physical form or characteristics whether that record resides in the District’s facilities or on District equipment or is in the possession of or resides on the personal equipment of a District Commissioner, executive or employee, except for certain records of volunteers excluded by RCW 42.56.010(3).

 3.2 Writing.
 A “writing” means handwriting, typewriting, printing, photostatting, photographing, and every other means of recording any form of communication or representation including, but not limited to, letters, words, pictures, sounds, or symbols, or any combination thereof, and all papers, maps, magnetic or paper tapes, photographic films and prints, motion picture, film and video recordings, magnetic or punched cards, discs, drums, diskettes, sound recordings, and other documents including existing data compilations from which information may be obtained or translated.
 Writing also includes emails, texts, social media postings and databases.